ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     $
     ```

 -   The program's output is not easily usable: numbers are difficult to extract from the text.
-A better output would be:
+A better choice would be to use the [CSV](https://en.wikipedia.org/wiki/Comma-separated_values) format, which can be imported in spreadsheets like Excel or [Sc-im](https://github.com/andmarti1424/sc-im):

     ```
     $ ./myprogram